wxwang0104/Quantized_ResNet/README.md

 The original weights (32-bit FloatTensor) are quantized to 1-bit representation.
 Moreover, by multiplying a scaling factor of full precision with kernels in each layer, the solution space involves from point space to line space.

 <img src="weight.png" width="600">
+Left: weight distribution in full precision.
+Right: new weight distribution in 1-bit quantization.

 By adding the flag
 ```